ozzysp/predict_prices_airbnb/README.md

     $ pip install -r requirements.txt

-after that, you can run the code:
+After that, you can run the code:

     $ python3 airbnb_prices.py

 How long time it takes to run the code?
-The time is took to run the code is about if you run locally, it depends on the machine, if you run on a server, it will be longer, depending your internet speed.
+The time will take to run the code is about if you run locally, it depends on the machine, if you run on a server, it will be longer and depends the speed of your internet connection.

 If you want to run the code on a server, you need to install the following packages: jupyter